totallynotdavid/megaloader/docs/megaloader/guide/cli-usage.md

 - `0` = Success
 - `1` = Error (extraction failed, unsupported domain, etc.)

-This makes shell scripting straightforward—you can check the exit code to determine if a command succeeded.
+This makes shell scripting straightforward.
+You can check the exit code to determine if a command succeeded.

 ## When to use CLI vs library